RDS Visual Art Awards Prizes

 The R.C.
 Lewis-Crosby Award is a cash prize of €5,000.
 All visual art disciplines will be considered for this prize which is the result of a bequest from Robin Lewis-Crosby, a former President of the RDS and Trustee on the Taylor Art Trust for over 50 years.
 The arts were always a key part of his life and he took a deep interest in the RDS Visual Art Awards.
 Before he died he created a new award in his name for painting; a skill he wanted to encourage.
 When he died in 2008 he endowed a significant amount of money in his will to be managed by the RDS in order to ensure that the R.C.
 Lewis-Crosby Award would continue into the future.
 In 2015 the Award which was formerly a painting prize, was opened up to all visual art forms and increased to €5,000.

-In 2018, the judging panel will for the first time award a third cash prize as part of the RDS Visual Art Awards.
+The judging panel now award a third cash prize as part of the RDS Visual Art Awards.
 All visual art disciplines are eligible and all exhibiting artists will be automatically considered for this prize.

 The winner of this award will have 24-hour, full-time access to a (non-residential) studio space (inclusive of utilities), for one year in the RHA, Ely Place, Dublin 2.
 The winner must be able to take up the studio between December 2018 and December 2019 and will have free access to all RHA School classes and masterclasses for the duration of the year.
-This award has a non-cash equivalent value of €5,000 and comes with a cash stipend of €2,500 (sponsored by the RDS).
+This award has a non-cash equivalent value of €5,000 and comes with a cash stipend of €2,500 (sponsored by Whytes).
 Applicants for this award must tick the box on the online application form to be considered for the Award.
-They must also state on the application form in 250 words how the studio award would assist them with their creative practice and include an outline of their plans for the year.
-The winner will be selected by the RHA School Principal in consultation with the RHA Director and Senior Curator, from those artists in the 2018 RDS Visual Art Awards Exhibition who applied for the studio award.The decision is based on the quality of the work as well as the written statement.
-On completion the RDS will ask the successful recipient to complete a report on how the studio award assisted them with their practice.
+They must also state on the application how the studio award would assist them with their creative practice and include an outline of their plans for the year.
+The winner will be selected by the RHA School Principal in consultation with the RHA Director and Senior Curator from those artists who applied for the award.The decision is based on the quality of the work as well as the written statement.
+On completion of the residency, the RDS will ask the successful recipient to complete a report on how the studio award assisted them with their practice.

 RDS Centre Culturel Irlandais Residency Award supported by Mason Hayes & Curran €5,000

-The winner will have full-time access to a room and studio space for three months (June, July, August 2018) in the Centre Culturel Irlandais in the heart of Paris.
-The winner must be able to take up the studio between June and August 2018 only.
+The winner will have full-time access to a room and studio space for three months (June, July, August of year following their year of exhibition in the RDS) in the Centre Culturel Irlandais in the heart of Paris.
 This award has a non-cash equivalent value in excess of €5,000 and will include a stipend of €700 per month which will be paid to the winner by the CCI during the residency.
 Flights will also be organized by the CCI.
 Applicants for this award must tick the box on the RDS Visual Art Awards online application form to be considered for the Award.
-They must also state on the application form in 250 words how the residency award would assist them with their creative practice and outline the focus of the residency.
-The judges will select the shortlist of candidates suitable for the award and the final decision will be made by the Director of the Irish Cultural Centre, Nora Hickey M’Sichili.
+They must also state on the application form how the residency award would assist them with their creative practice and outline the focus of the residency.
+The judges will select the shortlist of candidates suitable for the award and the final decision will be made by the Director of the Irish Cultural Centre, Nora Hickey M’Sichili from those artists who applied for the award.
 This decision is based on the work presented to the competition as well as the written statement.
 An interview may also be required.
-On completion the RDS will ask the successful resident to complete a report on how the residency award assisted them with their practice.
+On completion of the residency, the RDS will ask the successful resident to complete a report on how the residency award assisted them with their practice.